ssteinbauer/BookNotes/Book Log.md

 ## 2018-04

+Jordan, Robert.
+(2015).
+Knife of Dreams.
+New York, New York.
+Tor.

 ## 2018-03

 Hering, Mirco (2018).
 DevOps for the Modern Enterprise: Winning practices to transform a legacy IT organization.
 Portland, OR: IT Revolution Press.